Soteria: Efficient Symbolic Execution as a Functional Library: Implementation

+In general, this implementation illustrates how a call to \myinline{if\%sat} does not necessarily lead to branching.
+In fact, in the \rusteria example we describe later in \cref{sec:discussions} (where values are inserted into a \myinline{BTreeSet}), we record more than 300M calls to \myinline{if\%sat}, of which only 4683 branches are feasible.

-Any data structure from the \ocaml standard library can be adapted in this way and used soundly in \sot, so long as any of its operations that manipulate symbolic values are lifted to sound symbolic computations using the \myinline{Symex} interface.
+\paragraph{Other Data Structures} In theory, any data structure from the \ocaml standard library can be adapted in this way and used soundly in \sot, so long as any of its operations that manipulate symbolic values are lifted to sound symbolic computations using the \myinline{Symex} interface.
 For instance, we also provide a \myinline{Range} module to represent pairs of symbolic integers and reason about their ordering and inclusions.

-Note that the data structures in \myinline{Data} are parametrised by the choice of a SE monad \myinline{Symex} (itself parametrised by a solver and symbolic values).
+\paragraph{Parametricity} \myinline{Soteria.Data} also provides a series of module types (\ocaml's analogue of interfaces/typeclasses) for symbolic abstractions.
+For instance, it provides an interface for users to describe ``an integer'' or ``values that can be compared for equality'' (used in the \myinline{Map} implementation to characterise the type of keys).
+This is particularly useful since \sot leaves the choice of the representation of symbolic values to the user, and thus the \myinline{Data} module cannot assume \eg a specific representation of symbolic integers.
+Note that the data structures in \myinline{Data} are parametrised by the choice of an SE monad \myinline{Symex} (itself parametrised by a solver and symbolic values).
 As such, users may swap the choice of values, solvers, or even the order of branch exploration, \emph{without} having to reimplement these data structures.